MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 For more information about TPM key attestation in Windows 10, see [TPM Key Attestation](https://docs.microsoft.com/windows-server/identity/ad-ds/manage/component-updates/tpm-key-attestation).

 ## Next step
 [Remote Access Always On VPN Deployment Overview](always-on-vpn-deploy-overview.md): You deploy Always On Virtual Private Network \(VPN\) connections for remote computers that are running Windows 10.
-In this topic, you learn about the VPN connection process, servers to configure, ProfileXML VPNv2 CSP node, and other tecnologies to deploy Alwasy On VPN.
+In this topic, you learn about the VPN connection process, servers to configure, ProfileXML VPNv2 CSP node, and other technologies to deploy Always On VPN.

 ## Related topics
 - [NPS Proxy Server Load Balancing](../../../../../networking/technologies/nps/nps-manage-proxy-lb.md): Remote Authentication Dial-In User Service (RADIUS) clients, which are network access servers such as virtual private network (VPN) servers and wireless access points, create connection requests and send them to RADIUS servers such as NPS.
 In some cases, an NPS server might receive too many connection requests at one time, resulting in degraded performance or an overload.

 - [Overview of Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-overview): This topic provides an overview of Azure Traffic Manager, which allows you to control the distribution of user traffic for service endpoints.
 Traffic Manager uses the Domain Name System (DNS) to direct client requests to the most appropriate endpoint based on a traffic-routing method and the health of the endpoints.

 - [Windows Hello for Business](https://docs.microsoft.com/windows/access-protection/hello-for-business/hello-identity-verification): This topic provides the prerequisites, such as cloud only deployments and hybrid deployments.
-This topic also lists frequently asked questions about Windows Hellow for Business.
+This topic also lists frequently asked questions about Windows Hello for Business.

 - [Technical case study: Enabling Remote Access with Windows Hello for Business in Windows 10](https://msdn.microsoft.com/library/mt728163.aspx): In this technical case study you learn how Microsoft implements remote access with Windows Hello for Business.
 Windows Hello for Business is a private/public key or certificate-based authentication approach for organizations and consumers that goes beyond passwords.
 This form of authentication relies on key pair credentials that can replace passwords and are resistant to breaches, thefts, and phishing.